 Dana recommends that you delete four specific files because they contain crucial passwords that enable hackers to gain a toe-hold in your environment:

 I will encourage all of my clients to follow his advice, and I agreed to help Dana get the word out by writing this blog post series.
-If you wish, you can review his presentation outline.

 This process involves a number of steps, and this is the second part of my 5-part series.
 Now that a Configuration Item exists for each of the four files (see the previous post), let’s add them to a Configuration Baseline.